lsmo-epfl/aiida-lsmo-setup/README.md

 ```
 verdi status
 ```
-The only red cross should be for the *daemon*, that you will need to start later in order to submit a calculation.
+The only red cross should be for the *daemon*, that you will start later before submitting a calculation.

 ## 7. install computers and codes